-- i.
-Draft agreements should be published with all relevant planning applications. - ii.
+- When available, draft agreements should be published with all relevant planning applications. - ii.
 Camden Council should have a duty to consult with local residents and groups on the content of any draft agreement. - iii.
-The contents of any draft agreement should be fully explained and discussed at the relevant planning committee meeting. - iv.
 The final text of an agreement should be published on the Camden Council website as soon as possible after approval is given to an application.
-This should include a clear breakdown of which payments will be made to whom and at what time. - v.
-The final text should be regularly updated when money is spent. - vi.
-As a general principle, developer contributions (whether CIL or S106) should be spent on projects close to the development and should be kept in the Area. - vii.
-The list below indicates the schemes and projects which should be given priority for the spending of developer contributions (both CIL and S106) in the Area.
+This should include a clear breakdown of which payments will be made to whom and at what time. - iv.
+Camden Council should provide updates when money is spent and on what it has been spent. - As a general principle, developer contributions (whether CIL or S106) should be spent on projects close to the development and should be kept in the Area.

-5.3 The NPPF (175) says the Community Infrastructure Levy (CIL) should "place control over a meaningful proportion of the funds raised with the neighbourhoods where development takes place".
+- 5.3 The NPPF (175) says the Community Infrastructure Levy (CIL) should "place control over a meaningful - proportion of the funds raised with the neighbourhoods where development takes place".
 In areas with approved Neighbourhood Plans, the government has decided that a minimum of 25% of CIL money should be spent in the Area.
 The NDF strongly supports this measure and urges Camden Council to use this Plan as the basis for allocating CIL money in this Area.
-The Plan's policies and recommendations contain a series a measures which would benefit from CIL funding.
+The Plan's policies and recommendations contain a series of measures which would benefit from CIL funding.
 The list below sets out the main priority areas for such spending.

-The following projects and schemes - as identified in the Plan's policies and recommendations - should be the main recipients of planning gain monies (such as S106 agreements, CIL, and any future schemes) in the Area:

-- Significant contributions to improvement of public transport facilities in the Area, particularly West Hampstead's three stations including lifts and more public space. - Contributions to the improvement and expansion of public facilities in the Area.
+These projects and schemes - as identified in the Plan's policies and recommendations - should be the main recipients of planning gain monies (such as S106 agreements, CIL, and any other such schemes) in the Area: - Significant contributions to improvement of public transport facilities in the Area, particularly West Hampstead's three stations including lifts and more public space. - Contributions to the improvement and expansion of public facilities in the Area.
 This shall include West Hampstead Community Centre, Sidings Community Centre and (although outside the Area) Kingsgate Community Centre.
 Money shall also be made available for new community facilities and community space, such as is proposed for Emmanuel Church.
-Funds should also be allocated to West Hampstead Library and the new Sherriff Centre. - Contributions to improve educational facilities in the area, including nurseries. - Improvements to the West End Lane retail area and the Mill Lane & Fortune Green neighbourhood centres, including street furniture, signs and pavements.

-- Contributions to schemes providing more space for pedestrians and improving pavements to a high standard. - Funding to improve existing paths and to provide new paths including new bridges over railway lines. - Additional bicycle routes and stands. - Improvements to existing parks/green/open space and provision of new public green/open space. - Funding for Friends of parks/cemetery groups. - Additional tree planting.
+Funds should also be allocated to West Hampstead Library and the new Sherriff Centre. - Contributions to improve educational facilities in the area, including nurseries. - Improvements to the West End Lane retail area and the Mill Lane & Fortune Green neighbourhood centres, including street furniture, signs and pavements. - Contributions to schemes providing more space for pedestrians and improving pavements to a high standard. - Funding to improve existing paths and to provide new paths including new bridges over railway lines. - Additional bicycle routes and stands. - Improvements to existing parks/green/open space and provision of new public green/open space. - Funding for Friends of parks/cemetery groups. - Additional tree planting.